coolgk/project-templates/node-typescript/README.md

 These configurations have only been tested with projects opened in Windows WSL mode.

-- `NodeTS: Start` - starts the app in debug mode
+- `Start (NodeTS WSL)` - starts the app in debug mode
-- `NodeTS: Test All` - run tests in debug mode
+- `Test All (NodeTS WSL)` - run tests in debug mode
-- `NodeTS: Test Current File` - run test on the current open/focused file e.g. if `someFile.test.ts` is the file in focus, and you pressed the "start debugging" button or Ctrl + F5, this command will run `mocha someFile.test.ts`
+- `Test Current File (NodeTS WSL)` - run test on the current open/focused file e.g. if `someFile.test.ts` is the file in focus, and you pressed the "start debugging" button or Ctrl + F5, this command will run `mocha someFile.test.ts`

 ## Configuration Files